Mountain Time USA

 FM: One way to eliminate or reduce background noise is through the use of FM technology.
 FM is the simplest way to take an input, such as speech from the person you really want to hear, and send it directly to your hearing aid at distances up to 100 feet.
 It involves an FM transmitter (with microphone, or direct audio input) linked with an FM receiver routed directly or indirectly to your hearing aid(s).
 Direct routing means the FM receiver is physically attached to the hearing aid, usually a Behind-the-Ear style.
 Indirect routing means the FM receiver sends the signals to your hearing aids, usually In-the-Ear styles, by way of the T-coil(s).
 Please speak with your audiologist about these additional features if your word understanding is poorer than 25% of what you want to hear.

 BLUETOOTH: Hearing aids and Bluetooth can be paired to work together.
 Bluetooth flat form technology is readily available in selected hearing aid instruments and will continue to be utilized, since practically all of today's hearing aids are digital.
 The main problem at this time is making the Bluetooth receiver small enough to be marketable to people using hearing aids on a daily basis.

-OTHER WIRELESS TECHNOLOGIES: One of the most effective wireless technologies for people with hearing problems involves the sending of auditory messages via IR (infrared) or RF (radio frequency) transmission.
+OTHER WIRELESS TECHNOLOGIES: An effective wireless technology for people with hearing problems involves the sending of auditory messages via IR (infrared) or RF (radio frequency) transmission.
 It is available commercially in TV listening devices and the sound quality is unbelievably good.
 It is also available in beam-forming devices.
 Beam-forming selects a line of sound to be heard; for example, when a person is at a table in a restaurant it helps eliminates reception of sound to everything else.
 It is the ultimate in directional hearing; however, it is very impractical and cumbersome to use on a daily basis and why we do not hear more about it.